I’m not sure what it is at the moment, but the destination on everybody’s lips seems to be Croatia? Or maybe it’s just me?

 The food was amazing with a very reasonable price and the location was perfect for stepping out of the midday heat and grabbing a bit of shade.

-Eventually we gave in to the coastal temptations and pulled into this little town that someone had actually recommended to me on Instagram (@molliebylett) – thank you if you’re reading this!
+Eventually we gave in to the coastal temptations and pulled into this little town that someone had actually recommended to me on Instagram (@wheresmollie).

 Parking was sparse in the centre of the town but we drove a couple of minutes further along the harbour and found a carpark for 2 hours at 6kuna (£0.06 GBP)!

-I’d love to come back and make a roadtrip holiday out of the Country & I highly recommend you consider doing the same!
+I’d love to come back and have a road trip holiday in Croatia.
+I highly recommend you consider doing the same!